andrewwoods/skeleton/project.README.md

 __The tagline for your project__

-This is where you write a paragraph or so describing your project to the person reading it knows what your project is all about.
-You could skip this part but after all the hard work you put into creating your project, it would be a shame if nobody ever used it, because you didn't take the time to explain it to them.
+This is where you write a paragraph or so, describing your project to the person reading it, so they know what your project is all about.
+You could skip this part.
+However, after all the hard work you put into creating your project, it would be a shame if nobody ever used it, because you didn't take the time to explain it to them.
 You don't have to write a lot - just enough to get them interested.